girlsinc/me-and-my-money-edu/src/pages/course/budgeting/intro-to-budgeting/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Budgeting Basics
+# ROADMAP FOR BUDGETING BASICS
-# In today’s lesson:
+## In today's lesson we will learn how:
 1. Describe what a Budget is and how it can help you?
 2. List the Different Categories of Your Income and Expense